krlmlr/scriptlets/README.md

 ##slecho

-Echos each of its parameters on a single line.
+Echoes each of its parameters on a single line.

 ##soR